cranberriez/discord-clip-scraper-public/readme.md

+### Updates probably won't be coming

 # Discord Clip Scraper

-A robust, multi-threaded Python application for scraping and archiving all uploaded `.mp4` videos from specific Discord channels.
+A multi-threaded Python application for scraping and archiving all uploaded `.mp4` videos from specific Discord channels.
 Expired links are automatically reacquired and updated.
 The project uses Google Cloud Storage for persistence and supports thumbnail generation for video attachments.

 ---